 Exploring your option of placing your child with an adoptive family may involve a lot of time and exploration on the internet.
-The ease and resourcefulness of using the internet to learn about your options, find adoption professionals, browse through perspective adoptive couples, or research adoption laws, rules, guidelines, and regulations can be incredibly beneficial.
+The ease and resourcefulness of using the internet to learn about your options, find adoption professionals, browse through prospective adoptive couples, or research adoption laws, rules, guidelines, and regulations can be incredibly beneficial.
 While there are many positives of using the internet to search and learn about everything involving adoption, it has also opened up the adoption community to harm, scams, deceit, and fraudulent activity.
+Internet safety is crucial.

 Depending on your situation, using the internet—without proper precaution—can be detrimental to you as you explore your option of placing your child with an adoptive family.
 While you’re exploring your options, you’ll discover those who are vying to adopt your child, providing other adoption-related services, or even trying to collect your personal information.
 This may be tempting or seem like perfect timing for your specific situation, but it is important to thoroughly investigate each offer.
 Many will seem trustworthy, but it might not be the case.